-It is always worth checking whether a claim is possible.
-Even if you chose to transfer your pension knowing the potential risks does not mean you were not mis-sold and that a claim is possible.
+Even if you chose to transfer your pension, knowing the potential risks does not mean you were not mis-sold and that a claim is possible.
 Negligent selling can even be the case if your current pension scheme is continuing to perform well.
-Our legal expertise will help you to make your mind up about making a claim.
-If you were advised to transfer or told that you would be better off by switching schemes, then it is highly likely that a claim will be viewed sympathetically.
+Contact our team at Next Gen Solicitors today for more information and to submit a compensation claim.